lake-wg/edhoc/draft-ietf-lake-traces.md

 ## message_3

-Since METHOD = 0, I authenticates using signatures.
+Since METHOD = 0, the Initiator authenticates using signatures.
 Since the selected cipher suite is 0, the EDHOC signature algorithm is EdDSA.

-I's signature key pair using EdDSA:
+The Initiator's signature key pair using EdDSA:

 ~~~~~~~~
 Initiator's private authentication key